Lisa Pigato

 Lisa Pigato (born 21 June 2003) is an Italian tennis player.
-She has a career-high singles ranking of 369 by the Women's Tennis Association (WTA), reached on 19 September 2022.
-She also has a highest doubles ranking of world No. 187, achieved on 18 July 2022.
-Pigato has won three women's singles titles and four in doubles on the ITF Women's Circuit.
+She has a career-high singles ranking by the WTA of world No. 305, reached on 3 November 2025.
+She also has a career-high doubles ranking of No. 187, achieved on 18 July 2022.
+Pigato has won five singles titles and nine in doubles on the ITF Women's Circuit.
+Pigato won the 2020 French Open girls' doubles event, partnering Eleonora Alvisi.
+They defeated the Russian pairing of Maria Bondarenko and Diana Shnaider in the final.
+Pigato made her WTA Tour main draw debut at the 2021 Emilia-Romagna Open qualifying by defeating Liudmila Samsonova and losing to Serena Williams in the first round.